Shopify/quilt/packages/react-cookie/README.md

 #### `useCookies()`

-This hook returns a single-item array that is an object of all the current cookies.
+This hook returns a single-item array with an object of all the current cookies.

 ```tsx
 function MyComponent() {